mrgoonie/devpocket-contabo/docs/API_COMPREHENSIVE_REFERENCE.md

 **Response (204)**: No content

 ### POST /api/v1/environments/{environment_id}/start
-Start a stopped environment by powering on the DigitalOcean Droplet.
+Start a stopped environment by powering on the Contabo VPS instance.

 **Authentication**: Required (Bearer token)